Graham introduces nationwide 15-week abortion ban legislation

 The bill comes three months after the Supreme Court overturned Roe v.
-Wade’s constitutional right to an abortion, and marks the most serious effort by Republicans in Congress to pass a nationwide abortion restriction.
+Wade and the constitutional right to an abortion and marks the most serious effort by Republicans in Congress to pass a nationwide abortion restriction.

-The proposal also comes just two months before the midterm elections, where Republicans in battleground states are trying to navigate a growing voter backlash to the Supreme Court decision while also appealing to the party’s base that’s pushing for immediate action on imposing total abortion bans.
+The proposal also comes just two months before the midterm elections.
+Republicans in battleground states are trying to navigate a growing voter backlash to the Supreme Court decision while also appealing to the party’s base that’s pushing for immediate action on imposing total abortion bans.

 Graham nodded to the balancing act, indicating that a more extreme ban wouldn’t be popular with mainstream voters.